CARNIVORE DIET

 Insulin Sensitivity

-Insulin Sensitivity refers to how effectively the body responds to insulin, a hormone that helps regulate blood sugar levels.
-The more insulin sensitive you are, the better your body can manage carbs and convert them into energy rather than storing them as fat.
-On the carnivore diet, insulin sensitivity can significantly improve due to the low-carb, high-protein, and healthy fat intake, which helps stabilise blood sugar levels and reduce insulin resistance.
-By reducing the consumption of refined sugars and carbohydrates, you can enhance your body’s ability to burn fat efficiently, reduce inflammation, and even lower your risk of developing type 2 diabetes.
-Improved insulin sensitivity on the carnivore diet also promotes weight loss, better energy levels, and hormonal balance, contributing to overall well-being.
+Insulin Sensitivity refers to how effectively the body responds to insulin, a hormone crucial for regulating blood sugar levels.
+The more insulin sensitive you are, the better your body can manage carbohydrates and convert them into energy rather than storing them as fat.
+Following the carnivore diet, which is low in carbs and rich in protein and healthy fats, can significantly improve insulin sensitivity.
+This is because the diet helps stabilize blood sugar levels and reduce insulin resistance.

 Blood Glucose